Oregon Records Management Solution

 Simple Searches

-A Simple Search can be done by using a single search method in Advanced Search section of the search screen.
-To search the Content Manager database using a simple search:
+A Simple Search can be done by selecting a single search method from the search screen.
+To perform a simple search:

-• In the search for list, click on the drop-down button and select a search method
+• In the top SEARCH BY selector, click on the drop-down button and select a search method

 • Type the text you wish to search for in the equal to text box